ahpohl/mag3110/docs/pages/mainpage.md

 ## License

-The library is licensed under the GNU Public License - see the <a href="LICENSE.md" target="_blank">LICENSE</a> file for details.
+The library is licensed under the GNU Public License - see the <a href="LICENSE" target="_blank">LICENSE</a> file for details.
 The library is provided as-is without any warranty given.